FAQ – qualifications

 - The award is for coaches who are working with athletes over 12 years of age.

-What do I need to do to become qualified at the Athletics Coach or Coach in Running Fitness?
+What do I need to do to become qualified as an Athletics Coach or Coach in Running Fitness?

-- Attend all 4 days – Day 4 is the practical assessment
+- Attend all course contact days and online modules (if applicable) – the final contact day is a practical assessment

 - Complete the Online Knowledge Test